 Oh look.
 Must be Sunday afternoon.

 Short version: Trust yourself.
 Long version: When starting out, the web and its communities can be a big help.
 But the risk is you end up becoming part of the cycle of cyber-menswear-addicts who spend more time looking at pics of suited-up strangers on the web than going out and living their life.
-Pictures on the web, usually with poor lighting, shadows galore, and bad angles, don’t give the correct representation of what something looks like in-person anyway.
+Pictures on the web, usually either photoshopped to death or alternatively with poor lighting, shadows galore, and bad angles, don’t give the correct representation of what something looks like in-person anyway.
 Put a still image within a frame and every little tiny imperfection is going to stand out.
 Post something that’s 90% awesome on the web, 95% of the viewers will crush that negative 10%, while 99.999% of people in public would never think anything other than “wow, that dude looks sharp“.
 This seems hypocritical coming from this source (a website) but when in doubt, log off.